Ayush21042002/Django-Polls/README.md

 ## 3. Backend
       The Backend is built on Django framework.
 ## 4. Frontend
-      The front end is done with the help os ejs template rendering system and bootstrap.
+      The front end is done with the help of html,css and bootstrap.